jrothlander/books/AITechniquesForGameProgramming_PremierPress_2002/Chapter01/README.md

 Once you work through chapter 1, I recommend creating a new C++ Windows desktop application in Visual Studio and then review the project and compare the code to HellowWorld4.
 You will notice that they are nearly identical.
 The 2022 version does add a few more interesting features (menus, about popup message, etc.), which will be covered in chapter 2.

+I had to add [const] to the application name and class name character strings and  [#pragma comment(lib, "winmm.lib")] to version 3 and 4.

 #### HellowWord1
 A simple example of a WinMain() with a MessageBox.